Computer Science Undergraduate Degrees

 SDSU Computer Science Program Educational Objectives

-- Key principles and practices of computing
+- Work in a field where they integrate and apply key principles and practices of computing

 SDSU Computer Science Student Outcomes